 While the Centers for Disease Control (CDC) recommends avoiding leisure travel to Hilton Head during COVID-19.
-In fact, during this time, some choose to visit as long as they can remain safe.
+In fact, some choose to visit during this time as long as they can remain safe.
 If you’re looking to skip to the nitty-gritty, we have already covered how to take a road trip extensively.

 What are the best Hilton Head Island activities during COVID-19?

 Going out to eat is different from what it used to be.
-Now we are a family of six with kids that range from two to ten years old, and our oldest is on the autism spectrum.
+We are a family of six with kids that range from two to ten years old, and our oldest is on the autism spectrum.
 So when we go, we always choose the smaller, quiet spots in the off times with outdoor seating.
-As long as the spots are low in traffic flow, it gives us the chance to enjoy it a bit more.
+As long as the areas are low in traffic flow, it gives us the chance to enjoy it a bit more.
 You can also get carryout but eat it on your balcony!